-Forrest, who has built up a team of more than 500 experts at has signed multiple deals across the country (and overseas) said his goal is to turn regional Australia into the “global green energy heartland” and create thousands of jobs.
+Forrest, who has built up a team of more than 500 experts at FFI, and has signed multiple early stage deals across the country (and overseas) said his goal is to turn regional Australia into the “global green energy heartland” and create thousands of jobs.

 “Repurposing existing fossil fuel infrastructure with forward looking companies like AGL to create green hydrogen to help power the world, is the solution we have been looking for,” Dr Forrest said.

 “Green hydrogen is the only true zero-carbon, zero-methane fuel – every other type of hydrogen requires the burning of fossil fuels.

 Forrest noted that the Liddell and Bayswater coal power stations account for nearly half of NSW’s carbon dioxide emissions, and the new renewable hydrogen hub would slash those emissions, and prove the role of green hydrogen in decarbonising and “demethaning” energy and industry in Australia.

 “Pending the feasibility study’s outcomes, initial renewable electricity production through new wind and solar could be 250MW, generating 30,000 tonnes of green hydrogen per year or enough for a hydrogen fuelled truck to drive to the moon and back five times,” he said.